microsoft/vscode-docs/docs/remote/containers-tutorial.md

 Congratulations, you've successfully completed this tutorial!

 This has been a brief overview of what is possible using dev containers.
-To learn about other scenarios or learn more about containerized development, checkout the [Developing inside Containers](/docs/remote/containers.md) documentation.
+As a next step, we recommend checking out how you can [open an existing folder from your machine in a container](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container) or [opening a GitHub repository or PR in a container](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume).

 Check out the other Remote Development extensions.